 Mexico is still a great bargain, even more so the past few years than it was a decade ago, but those were the days when the middle class in Mexico was about a hundred million people smaller than it is now.

 Ask any war vet grandpa about his weeks on leave and depending on how old he is he’ll tell you great stories about how he spent $5 on a whole weekend with a Bangkok hottie and eight bottles of Thai whiskey, or how he bought wine for 50 cents a gallon in Italy and you could buy four movie tickets with a Hershey’s bar.
-(Unfortunately, today’s troops are caught in barren lands with no booze or babes, so their “you shouldda been there” stories are gonna suck badly decades from now.)
+Different times.

 Rising Affluence Is a Good Thing…Usually

-In some cases, the number of people earning more than $10,000 a year has nearly doubled in just a decade.
+In some countries, especially in Europe and Asia, the number of people earning more than $10,000 a year has doubled in the last 10 or 15 years.
 That’s huge.
 Plus, although when we think of countries that have minimized income equality we think of Scandinavian ones, countries with the lowest disparity include some developing nations too, like the Czech Republic, Slovakia, and Hungary.

 The real lesson here, however, is that the world is getting richer.
 Not in an equitable way by any means, but there aren’t as many people in poverty, which is worth feeling good about.
 That means you may pay a bit more in rural India or Bolivia for your thali or menu del dia, but that’s a net positive for mankind.
 Prices go up in cheap destinations, but sometimes we should be happy that they do.
 It can mean that the locals are better off.
 Maybe they’ll even get to travel like you.